BeskarDev/nexus-rpg/README.md

 # Nexus RPG

 Welcome to Nexus RPG.
-A skill-based ancient fantasy TTRPG!
+A sword and sorcery TTRPG with wide mechanical options set in a world inspired by real-world ancient cultures from across the earth.

+In this game, you will play as a daring group of adventurers with individual skill sets.
+Choose freely from different skills, which each provide different sets of abilities, to craft your character.

 ## Disclaimer